james-dire-1/arduino-radio-project/README.md

 - [RotaryEncoder](https://github.com/mathertel/RotaryEncoder/tree/master) by Matthias Hertel.
 Contains functions like `tick()` and `getDirection()`

 ### Extra snippet of code
-Also, a snippet of code by Kevin Darrah (from one of the YouTube videos linked below in [Videos for inspiration](#videos-for-inspiration)) was used for this project.
+Also, a snippet of code from Kevin Darrah's YouTube video (linked below in [Videos for inspiration](#videos-for-inspiration)) was used for this project.
 This code is pasted directly into the RadioModule class.
+Kevin Darrah mentions in the video that this snippet of code came from Simon Monk's library
+(linked further below).

+## Final Report

+A final report was written for this project.
+It can be found in [`R_finalreport/RadioFinalReport.md`](R_finalreport/RadioFinalReport.md).

 ## License